Google Docs is one of the productivity applications that’s included with free consumer Gmail and Google Workspace.

 Sharing can also have an expiration date.
 For example, the document owner can use this to give someone a deadline for making edits to a document they created.

 Google Workspace users can share with other Google Workspace users within and outside of their organization.
 A Google Workspace user can share a Google Doc with a consumer Gmail user and vice versa.
-A Google Doc can even be shared with someone who has a Google account without Gmail.
+A Google Doc can even be shared with someone with a Google account without Gmail.

 Work Collaboratively With Other Users

 One or more people can be added to a document as collaborators.
-The owner of a document can give a collaborator full edit permissions, comment-only permissions, or view-only permissions.
+The document owner can give a collaborator full edit permissions, comment-only permissions, or view-only permissions.

-The owner and collaborators (aside from view-only collaborators) can make general comments.
+The owner and collaborators (except view-only collaborators) can make general comments.
 They can also direct or assign comments to another collaborator as a task.
-The latter is done by pre-pending the collaborator’s email address with a “+” sign.
+The latter is done by prepending the collaborator’s email address with a “+” sign.

 Any collaborator can email any other collaborator(s) from within the document.